microsoft/code-with-engineering-playbook/developer-experience/recipes/cross-platform-tasks.md

 ```

 The command here is a shell command and tells the system to run either the test.sh or test.cmd.
 By default, it will run test.sh with that given path.
-This example here also defines Windows specific properities and tells it execute test.cmd instead of the default.
+This example here also defines Windows specific properties and tells it execute test.cmd instead of the default.

 ### References